DehuaZhao/mixtape/README.md

   - Malibu by Miley Cyrus
   - You won't believe it's her, but here she is.
 What can I say other than LOVE does change people.

+- 20180827

+  - I'm Beginning To See the Light from Manchester By the Sea (Original Soundtrack Album)
+  - My personal favorite 2016 movie.
+It'a portrait of individual misery, of whom can't help but find shards of hummor wherever he looks.
+    > “What happened to your hand?”
+Patrick asks Lee, noticing bandages and blood. </br>
+    > “I cut it.” </br>
+    > “Oh, thanks.
+For a minute there I didn’t know what happened.”